scicloj/clay.el/README.md

              :repo "scicloj/clay.el"))
 ```

-Using [use-package](https://github.com/jwiegley/use-package) and [vc-use-package](https://github.com/slotThe/vc-use-package), you may load the package as follows:
+Using [vc-use-package](https://github.com/slotThe/vc-use-package), you may load the package as follows:

 ```elisp
 (use-package clay